CoreMedia/coremedia-globallink-connect-integration/docs/development.md

 2. Configure your extension tool.
 3. Run your extension tool to activate the gcc extension.
 4. Add `translation-global-link.xml` to your workflow server deployment.
-5. Later on: Ensure that your homepages link to `/Settings/Options/Settings/GlobalLink` in their linked settings.
+5. Later on: Ensure that your GlobalLink Settings reside in `/Settings/Options/Settings/Translation Services/GlobalLink`

 ### Branches